skienzmatishun/rippreport/content/p/fairhope-state-of-the-city/index.md

   reveal a systematic effort to mislead taxpayers while bankrolling local cronies.
   What else are city hall insiders hiding from Fairhope residents?
 ---
-Mayor Karin Wilson of Fairhope, AlabamaHope to See You Thursday for Our State of the City Expo This Thursday, 5pm, Fairhope Civic Center.
+Mayor Karin Wilson of FairhopeHope to See You Thursday for Our State of the City Expo This Thursday, 5pm, Fairhope Civic Center.

 ![](https://cdn.rippreport.com/wp-content/uploads/2020/02/84426288_2556415757938125_6766964379234598912_n.jpg)